 How to Cut

-- Always make your cut about ¼” above an outward facing budeye (new bud growth) or outward facing, mature set of leaflets.
-Both these areas support new growth and rebloom.
+Always make cuts about 1/4 inch above outward-facing buds and outward-facing mature sets of leaflets.
+Both of these areas will support new growth and rebloom.

-- Cut at a 45 degree angle with the downwards slope falling away from the eye.
-This helps the rising sap to be drawn away from the budeye to keep from covering it, and helps to naturally seal the open cane wound.
+Make your cuts at a 45-degree angle with the downwards slope falling away from the eye.
+This helps the rising sap to be drawn away from the budeye, which keeps it from covering it and helps the open cane wound naturally seal.